 Add an Accent Loop

 Once you have a decent sounding track on your hands, it’s time to add some extra spice.
 Find a particularly flavorful loop and add short sections of it throughout your track.

 It might be a good idea to use it before going into each chorus or to have it play once every few bars throughout the song.
 Anything to make your music a little less predictable.

 As with any kind of art, this is a stylistic choice.
 You might prefer the ambiance and trance-like sound of simple repetition without these accents.
 And that’s fine.

 Play Around and Make Music With Loops

 Making music is all about experimentation.
-And with thousands of loops available for free directly in Garageband (plus any of the others you can find online), you’ll have enough material to experiment for a very long time.
-Start developing a style, build up a few tracks, and share your music with the world!
+And with thousands of loops available for free directly in GarageBand (plus any of the others you can find online), you’ve got enough material to experiment with for a very long time.
+Start developing a style, build up a few tracks, and then share your music with the world!

-Garageband lets you export directly to iTunes or SoundCloud from the Share menu, and you can use the same menu to export your song to your hard drive.
+GarageBand lets you export directly to the Music app or to SoundCloud from the Share menu.
+You can use the same menu to export your song to your hard drive.
 Upload it to YouTube, play it on your website, or find another way to get it out there.